CMU-313/fall-2021-hw4-sleepygit/README.md

 # Software Engineering for Machine Learning Assignment

-Please consult the [homework assignment](https://cmu-313.github.io//assignments/hw4) for full context and instructions for this code.

 (a) Clear documentation for your API.
 (How it should be called, what data it expects, any pre-conditions for the service, and how to understand the output).

 (b) A description of which features you used in training your model, and how your retrained the model performs better than the baseline model